fahad101/trivium-lyrics-analysis/README.md

 Results
 ---

 As a longtime Trivium fan, the results I got from this project were not as exciting as I thought they would be.
 Maybe it's because I was already so familiar with the lyrics just by regular consuption of their music.
-At first, I was going to place all lyrics into a single .csv file but that method felt ineficient and cumbersome.
-I later decided to just place each song into its own .txt file and organize them with folders.
-This worked much better.

 The charts obtained from the `top_words()` function are shown below.
 Unsurprisingly, a lot of the words that have large occurances are those that are part of chorus sections.
 Many of these words also have negative connotations, which as shown later, affected the sentiment analysis.
 For Ascendancy specifically, I found it kind of funny how the long segment of "heys" in A Gunshot to the Head of Trepidation did not make it the number one most used word on the album.